EV MYTHBUSTERS

 What kind of charger do I need?

-An EV charger pulls electrical current from either an outlet or the grid to deliver electricity to the vehicle—similar to standard appliances in your home.
+An EV charger pulls electrical current from either an outlet or the grid to deliver electricity to the vehicle—like a standard appliance in your home.

 Unlike gas pumps, EV chargers come in three varieties—Level 1 (L1), Level 2 (L2), and Direct Current Fast Chargers (DCFC).
 Each level of charger is identified by the power output expressed in kilowatts (kW).